Pylons/pyramid/docs/narr/project.rst

 ``templates/mytemplate.pt``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The single :term:`template` in the project looks like so:
+The single :term:`Chameleon` template in the project looks like so:

 .. literalinclude:: MyProject/myproject/templates/mytemplate.pt
    :linenos:
    :language: xml

-This is a :term:`z3c.pt` template.
-It displays the current project
-name when it is rendered.
-It is referenced by the ``my_view``
+It displays the current project name when it is rendered.
+It is
-function in the ``views.py`` module.
-Templates are accessed and used
+referenced by the ``my_view`` function in the ``views.py`` module.
-by view functions.
+Templates are accessed and used by view functions.

 ``tests.py``
 ~~~~~~~~~~~~